IntelOrca/biorand/README.md

 * The train / lift transporting you from the marshaling yard to the lab.
 * The train platform at the end of scenario B.

-BioRand pretends there are two more points of return:
+BioRand pretends there are two more points-of-no-return:
 * The door leading to the sewers
 * The cable car transporting you from the sewers to the marshaling yard.